satyam-kr03/DarkIR/README.md

 ## Contact

-If you have any questions, please contact danfei@cidaut.es.
+If you have any questions, please contact danfei@cidaut.es and marcos.conde@uni-wuerzburg.de